-V.E was commissioned to provide an independent Second Party Opinion ("SPO") on the sustainability credentials and management of the Green Bond1 (the "Bond") to be issued by Iberdrola (the "Issuer") in compliance with the Framework for Green Financing (the "Framework") created to govern their Issuance (the "Issuance").
+V.E was commissioned to provide an independent Second Party Opinion ("SPO") on the sustainability credentials and management of the Green Bond ("Bond") to be issued by Iberdrola (the "Issuer") in compliance with the Framework for Green Financing (the "Framework") created to govern their Issuance (the "Issuance").

-Our opinion is established according to V.E's Environmental, Social and Governance ("ESG") exclusive assessment methodology and to the latest version of the voluntary guidelines of ICMA's Green Bond Principles ("GBP") - edited in June 2021 (referred together as the "GBP").
+Our opinion is established according to V.E's Environmental, Social and Governance ("ESG") exclusive assessment methodology and to the latest version of the voluntary guidelines of ICMA's Green Bond Principles ("GBP") - edited in June 2021.